Identification and Estimation in Many-to-one Two-sided Matching without Transfers: Identification of a Nonseparable Model

 \end{assm}

-Parts (i)--(iii) of Assumption \ref{assm_npns} and Assumption \ref{indep_npns} impose smoothness and exogeneity similar to Assumption \ref{assm_nonpara} and Assumption \ref{indep} as in Section \ref{id}.
-Part (iv) of Assumption \ref{assm_npns} guarantees that there is a one-to-one relationship between the value of each utility function and its unobservable.
-Part (v) of Assumption \ref{assm_npns} guarantees that $u_{ic}$ and $v_{ci}$ are not constant w.r.t. $y_{ic}$ and $w_{ic}$, respectively, such that a change in $u_{ic}$ or $v_{ci}$ generates a change in the conditional probability of being unmatched.
-Part (vi) is a location normalization that is necessary in the nonseparable model.
-Note that if $u_{i0}$ is observed by the researcher, \cref{assm_ui0} is satisfied.
+Parts (i)--(iii) of Assumption \ref{assm_npns} and Assumption \ref{indep_npns} impose smoothness and exogeneity similar to Assumptions~\ref{assm_nonpara} and \ref{indep} in Section~\ref{id}.
+Part (iv) of Assumption~\ref{assm_npns} guarantees that there is a one-to-one relationship between the value of each utility function and its unobservable.
+Part (v) of Assumption \ref{assm_npns} guarantees that $u_{ic}$ and $v_{ci}$ are not constant w.r.t. $y_{ic}$ and $w_{ci}$, respectively, such that a change in $y_{ic}$ or $w_{ci}$ generates a change in the conditional probability of being unmatched. \cref{assm_ui0} guarantees that $u_{i0}$ is observed by the researcher and has a large support.